ljw1004/roslyn/docs/specs/feature - arbitrary async returns - discussion.md

 }
 ```

-It would be possible to augment the language further, so that within the body of an async method it can use a reserved keyword `this.__builder` to refer in a strongly-typed way its current builder.
-But that doesn't seem worth it.
+It would be possible to augment the language further, so that within the body of an async method it can use a contextual keyword like `async` to refer in a strongly-typed way its current builder, e.g. `var c = async.CancellationToken` or `async.Progress?.Invoke(i)`.
+That's an interesting idea that I want to explore more fully in the area of `IAsyncEnumerable`.

 I also wonder whether the *caller* could construct and manipulate the builder in code before the async method started, to give it some context.
 But I don't see any good way to write this.